riverdaleGithub/gameDesignCapstone/README.md

 # 📡 Research 📡

+If your game is not about you:

-This list includes scientists and their contributions represented in a series of emojis - consider them like modern hieroglyphics!
+This list includes notable important individual and their contributions represented in a series of emojis - consider them like modern hieroglyphics!
 Can you decipher the meanings?
+Feel free to find your own notable important individual.

 <details>
 <summary>🫧Expand Your Bubble🫧</summary>